FraLuca/TF4AML/README.md

-# This is the official repository for AML 2022/23 class at Sapienza University of Rome
+# This is the official repository for the AML 2022/23 class at Sapienza University of Rome

 The notebook provides an introduction to Transformer Network (TF).